C2DH/ranketwo/_units/social-media-historians/clip.md

 {: .headsup}

-This animation describes the relevance and historical value of social media for the historical community.
+This animation discusses the relevance and historical value of social media for the historical community.